 - It helps in portraying the true picture of the company’s financials as it accounts for the accrued expenses.

-- It follows the matching principle and recognizes the salary expenses during the period when they occurred.
+- It follows the matching principle and recognizes the salary expenses when they occur.

 - The trend of the salary payable can indicate a company’s liquidity position.

 Some of the major disadvantages are as follows:

 - It doesn’t form part of most debt metrics, so analysts might ignore its impact on the financials.